 Once you have a clear understanding of your requirements, selecting the features you’d like is a much simpler process.

 Here are a few to consider:

 Some models can handle the twin tasks of grinding dry grains and fibrous or oily foods like coffee, seeds, and nuts.

-Some high-speed blenders offer these options as well, but be sure to read your manual closely and use the correct grinding settings and tools when milling flour.
+Some high-speed blenders offer these options as well, but be sure to read your manual closely and use the correct grinding settings and tools when milling.